What Is Dye Ink

 When looking into printers, one question that comes up often is what is dye ink.
 As a matter of fact, you may have found this blog by typing that exact question into your search bar.
 Inkjet printers (sometimes referred to as aqueous printers) typically have either pigment ink or dye ink, and in this article, we will be talking about the dye-based inks.

-For a complete history lesson on the evolution of ink and its many varieties, Wikipedia is a great resource, but for our purposes we are going to skip all that and get right to the details that are important to you.
-To answer the question what is dye ink, it’s a type of ink that is commonly found in small, personal use printers which also includes home office printers and dorm room style printers, and some professional large format printers.
+For a complete history lesson on the evolution of ink and its many varieties, Wikipedia is a great resource, but for our purposes, we are going to skip all that and get right to the details that are important to you.
+To answer the question of what is dye ink, it’s a type of ink that is commonly found in small, personal use printers which also includes home office printers and dorm room style printers, and some professional large format printers.

 Dye-based ink has limited uses in professional settings.
 That is not to say it can’t serve a purpose in a business environment, we’re just saying other types, like pigment ink may be better suited to specific industries.
 Always be mindful of the desired type of printing and the end use of the printed image.

-As previously mentioned, dye printers are typically found in home, dorm room, or small office settings like a home office.
+As previously mentioned, dye printers are typically found in the home, dorm room, or small office settings like a home office.
 Large format dye ink printers have found a home in the Architecture, Engineering, and Contractor offices.
-The reason these printers are attractive in those fields are because of their low cost to purchase, and the supplies are low cost as well.
+The reason these printers are attractive in those fields is because of their low cost to purchase, and the supplies are low cost as well.

 If you aren’t sure which type of printer best fits your personal or business needs, please use our printer selection tools to learn more about the type of printer best fits your use application and budget.